drew1kun/ansible-role-macterm/README.md

 This role does the following:
  - Installs Nerdfonts
- - Installs Terminux Powerline font if configured (see Role Variables section)
+ - Installs Terminus Powerline font if configured (see Role Variables section)
- - Imports Terminal Profile with Custom Solarized Colorscheme (On MacOS)
+ - Imports Terminal.app Profile with Custom Solarized Dark Colorscheme (On MacOS)
  - Installs homebrew if needed - see Role Variables section (On MacOS)
  - Installs iTerm2 from homebrew (On MacOS)
- - Imports iTerm2 profile with Custom Solarized Colorscheme (On MacOS)
+ - Imports iTerm2 profile with Custom Solarized Dark Colorscheme (On MacOS)
+ - Sets up nerdfonts for Non-ASCII Fonts and Terminus-Powerline font as ASCII Font.

 Requirements
 ------------